Measuring AdWords for video ad performance

 The Ads tab

-The Ads tab will let you review your ads' performance in a particular format (TrueView in-display, in-stream, and in-search), and preview your ads.
+The Ads tab will let you review your ads' performance in a particular format (TrueView in-display and in-stream), and preview your ads.
 Since one video can be used in up to four ad variations, the tab shows your video performance in aggregate.

 Ad costs and totals for your AdWords for video campaigns won't appear within the All online campaigns view.
 To see how much you're spending on your AdWords for video ads within your campaign statistics tables, you'll need to switch to the All video campaigns view from the Campaigns tab.
 You'll always be able to see your ad charges within your Billing summary on the Billing tab.